Skip to content

 • cert.crt: The certificate

-8. Leave the administrator shell open if you will install the certificate on the server.
+8. Keep the administrator shell open if you plan to install the certificate on the server.

 • cert.crt to ApiCertificate (no extension)